chriskrycho/v4.chriskrycho.com/2018/some-closing-thoughts.txt

 ### Podcasting

-I want to publish the dozen more episodes of [New Rustacean](https://newrustacean.com) that I had planned for 2018!
+I want to publish the dozen more episodes of [New Rustacean][nr] that I had planned for 2018!
 At my current rate of about two a month, that’ll take me the first six months or so of the year.
 Once I’m through that list, I’ll have covered the entirety of the language and quite a few of the most important crates in the ecosystem.
 But there are always new things happening, so I’ll have some interesting decisions to make about where to take the show.

-I’m also going to keep producing [Winning Slowly](https://winningslowly.org) with Stephen Carradini.
+I’m also going to keep producing [Winning Slowly][ws] with Stephen Carradini.
 We have not yet nailed down what Season 7 will focus on or look like yet, but we’re far from done.
 The issue is not finding something to talk about, but narrowing it down to which specific things we want to zoom in on!
 We also have an interview lined up in January (which will come out as an inter-season standalone episode) which we’re *very* excited about.
 It’ll be quite different from the other interviews we’ve done, and represents an important step forward for the show.

 ### Reading and Writing